Financial-Times/asana-bot/README.md

 * DesignBot -> when assigned adds tasks to the Design project
 * ReportBot -> when assigned backs up the project
 * SocialBot -> when assigned adds tasks to the Social Promotion Requests project
+* SocialBot -> when assigned adds tasks to the Scheduled Publishes project

 ## Setup